 If you are suffering for more than a few days from strong emotions like pain, anger, sadness, hopelessness, worry, fear, or anything else you cannot control, you may be experiencing a real disease.
 You may also be a teenager.
 It is not your imagination.
 And it is not something for which you should be judged, nor judge yourself!

-Mental illness is a real condition–a real disease–with physical causes like chemical imbalances in your brain.
+Mental illness is a real condition–a real disease–with real, physical roots in your brain and body.
 Yes!
 Anxiety and depression are diseases, just like diabetes.

 What Are Depression and Anxiety?